An Immigration Law Firm You Can Trust

 At Robert M. Bell, P.A., we are immigration and nationality lawyers who help clients obtain family-based green cards.
 We can assist in the process of applying for a green card through marriage.
-We provide our clients in Hollywood and across South Florida with attention and care.
+We provide our clients in Hollywood and South Florida with attention and care.

 Here are some of the forms that we prepare for our clients: